 Monitor Windows network information

 - Network activity.
-When a Windows machine performs any kind of network action, Splunk Enterprise can monitor it.
+When a Windows machine performs any kind of network action, the Splunk platform can monitor it.

 - Address family.
 Whether or not the network transaction was made over the IPv4 or IPv6 protocols.

 - Packet type.
-The type of packet sent in the transaction (for example, a 'connect' or 'transport' packet.
+The type of packet sent in the transaction, such as a connect or transport packet.

 - Protocol.
 Whether or not the network transaction was made over the TCP or UDP protocols.